bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-12-20-newsletter.md

 the LN protocol from CPFP carve-out to TRUC.
-Matt Corallo found [challenges][news288 truc0c] in adapting existing [zero-conf channel opens][topic zero-conf channels] to using TRUC due to both the funding transaction and an immediate close transaction potentially both being unconfirmed, preventing a third transaction containing a CPFP fee bump from being used due to TRUC's limit of two unconfirmed transactions.
+Matt Corallo found [challenges][news288 truc0c] in adapting existing [zero-conf channel opens][topic zero-conf channels] to using TRUC due to both the funding transaction and an immediate close transaction potentially being unconfirmed, preventing a third transaction containing a CPFP fee bump from being used due to TRUC's limit of two unconfirmed transactions.
 Teinturier identified a similar problem if a chain of [splices][topic